Disco Elysium Review

 Disco Elysium was a game that vaguely interested me as it was ramping up towards release, but with a busy Autumn schedule, I simply didn't have time to get around to playing it right away at launch.
 It wasn't until I started seeing considerable praise for the game from other reviews and acquaintances that I knew I had to make room for it in my schedule.
 I'm very glad I did.

-Disco Elysium, at its core, is a game about talking to people.
+Disco Elysium, at its core, is a game about people and conversation.
 I wasn't sure going in exactly how engaging an RPG limited to that sort of interaction could be, but I quickly discarded my doubts only a short while after starting up the game.
 Whether conversing with the nearby store owner or kicking a mailbox, Disco Elysium's writing style is descriptive, evocative, creative, and perhaps most importantly, often witty & genuinely humorous.
-It effortlessly transitions from colorful illustrative text to fascinating political ideology to amusingly blunt banter.
+It effortlessly transitions from colorful illustrative text to fascinating political ideology to amusingly stupid banter.

 At the game's onset, your character - a middle-aged man - wakes up hungover seemingly after a night of hysterical and heavy drinking, causing all sorts of mayhem at a hostel.
 He doesn't remember a lick about his current situation: who he is, where he is, or what he's doing there.
 As this stumbling drunk, you soon meet the eternally patient Kim Kitsuragi.
 You quickly learn that you both are supposedly members of the local police service sent to investigate a recent homicide - a hanging - that has taken place.